Honorary Status Appointment Information

 Eligibility for Appointment

-This title may be conferred on an individual who satisfies the requirements specified below for the category of Honorary Clinical Senior Lecturer but subject to the following additional conditions.
-The individual will normally have several years of experience at the highest level and/or have achieved considerable distinction in their field.
-The individual will also normally have experience of, and a demonstrated commitment towards fostering excellence in undergraduate and postgraduate education.
+This title may be conferred on an individual who satisfies the requirements specified below for the category of Honorary Clinical Senior Lecturer but subject to the following additional considerations.
+The individual will normally have several years of experience at the highest level and/or have achieved considerable distinction in their field demonstrated by for example holding high office at a national level.
+The individual will also normally have experience of, and a demonstrated commitment towards fostering excellence in undergraduate and postgraduate education and/or research and to have a leadership role in education and/or research.

-This title may be conferred on an individual who satisfies the requirements specified below for the category of Honorary Senior Lecturer but subject to the following additional conditions.
-The individual will normally have several years of experience at the highest level and/or have achieved considerable distinction in their field.
-The individual will also normally have experience of, and a demonstrated commitment towards fostering excellence in undergraduate and postgraduate education.
+This title may be conferred on an individual who satisfies the requirements specified below for the category of Honorary Senior Lecturer but subject to the following additional considerations.
+The individual will normally have several years of experience at the highest level and/or have achieved considerable distinction in their field demonstrated by for example holding high office at a national level.
+The individual will also normally have experience of, and a demonstrated commitment towards fostering excellence in undergraduate and postgraduate education and/or research and to have a leadership role in education and/or research.

 Normally an NHS Consultant, Top Grade Scientist, Staff Grade, Associate Specialist or have been on the GP performers list for a minimum of five years.
 Individuals will usually be expected to demonstrate evidence of involvement in academic activities in addition to the delivery of teaching.
 Individuals will normally be eligible for consideration immediately on appointment.